 9. The Difference in Gender

-When he leads her, you will see him bob his head up and down to communicate and quack softly at her to get her to go where he wants her to.
+It’s subtle but male ducks have a little tail feather that curls at the tip of his tail.
+He will usually follow behind her and be the quieter of the two.
+When he wants to lead her, you will see him bob his head up and down to communicate and quack softly at her to get her to go where he wants her to.

-If you are getting too close to his hen and her eggs he will guard her.
+If you are getting too close to his hen and her eggs the male duck will guard her.
 He won’t flog as a roost would.
 Instead, he will start off by bobbing his head (as though to nudge you) to get you to move away from her.

 If you don’t take the hint is when he will get angry.
 The female will hiss and let you know you need to back off.